-The GNC Mega Men line of multivitamins are well-reviewed across the product line for accuracy in labeling and claimed ingredients, but GNC Mega Men Energy & Metabolism (Est. $30 for 180 caplets) multivitamin rises to the top on the strength of professional tests, expert recommendations and user reviews.
+The GNC Mega Men line of multivitamins are well-reviewed across the product line for accuracy in labeling and claimed ingredients, but GNC Mega Men (Est. $20 for 180 capsules) multivitamin rises to the top on the strength of professional tests, expert recommendations and user reviews.
 It contains no iron, as men in this age group don't need to supplement for that mineral, experts say.
-Users like that it has higher levels of vitamin D than many other men's supplements -- 1,600 IU (international units).
-It's also intended as a thermogenic fat burner, so it contains caffeine, green tea extract and a higher-than-recommended Tolerable Upper Intake Level (UL) for niacin.
-(To read more about thermogenic fat burners, read our evaluation of thermogenic supplements in our report on Diet Pills.)
-However, be warned that those ingredients can cause jitteriness or heart palpitations in sensitive individuals.
-Do not take this or any supplement if you have any health issues that may contraindicate caffeine.
+Users like that it has higher levels of vitamin D than many other men's supplements -- 1,600 IU.

-Another popular brand of natural multivitamins is Rainbow Light, whose Men's One Multivitamin (Est. $22 for 150 tablets) claims to be the "number one selling natural men's multivitamin."
-However, it contains more than the DV for several nutrients, including 1,667 percent DV of vitamin B1, 1,471 percent DV of vitamin B2 and 1,250 percent DV of vitamin B6.
-Because cereals and breads are fortified with B vitamins, experts say there's no reason to take more than the DV in a multivitamin, although higher levels of B vitamins within reason won't hurt you.
+Natural vitamins contain no artificial colors, sweeteners or dyes, but they're typically more expensive than other multivitamins.
+One that does well in testing for ingredient accuracy is Rainbow Light Men's One Multivitamin (Est. $22 for 150 tablets), which claims to be the "number one selling natural men's multivitamin."
+However, it contains more than the DV for several nutrients, including 1,667 percent of the DV of vitamin B1, 1,471 percent of the DV of vitamin B2 and 1,250 percent of the DV of vitamin B6.
+Because cereals and breads are fortified with B vitamins, experts say there's no reason to take more than the DV in a multivitamin, although higher levels of B vitamins within reason won't hurt you and may be a good choice if your way of eating does not allow breads, cereals or grains.
 Like most men's multivitamins, Rainbow Light contains small amounts of calcium and magnesium.
 This Rainbow Light formula is suitable for vegetarians and vegans.

-Elsewhere in this Report:
+Elsewhere in this report: